 - You can buy a SIM card absolutely anywhere.
 We brought unlocked phones with us and picked up cheap SIM cards with data plans in each country, so that even when we were out of a Wi-Fi zone, we had a backup plan.
 It could not possibly be easier to find a SIM card: every corner shop and roadside stand sells them.
 The hardest part is just choosing which company to go with (we mostly used Tigo and Claro).
 However, if you’re not fluent in Spanish, you’ll want to go to a store that can help you set up and activate your card.
 I recommend an electronics or phone store.
 Once you have the SIM card installed and activated, you can top-up anywhere.

 If you’ve ever spent a long day exploring while wearing uncomfortable clothing, you know how miserable packing the wrong travel clothing can be!
 From the weather to your activity level, it can be hard to predict what you’ll need.
-And if you’re trying to pack light, you want to bring as few multi-functional clothes as possible!
+And if you’re trying to pack light, quantity matters: go for quality, multi-functional clothes instead of trying to bring something for every scenario.
 We’ve found a few technical travel clothing items that were fantastic from the tropics of northern Colombia to the chilly Andean plateaus in Peru and Ecuador.
-(You’ll notice that an embarrassing amount of these have his & hers versions that we owned both of.
-We matched for basically an entire 4 month trip, no shame.)
+Um… you might notice that an embarrassing amount of these have his & hers versions that we owned both of.
+And yes, we bought 1 of each.
+We matched for basically the entire 5 months we were backpacking in South America.
+What’s the opposite of #CoupleGoals…?

 - Wool Clothing: Merino wool is a miracle fabric.
 It’s cool when it’s hot out.
 It’s warm when it’s cold out.
 When it gets wet, it keeps you warm while it dries.
 It naturally resists the growth of fungus and bacteria, so it never stinks – key for re-wearing clothes every day!
 It’s even flame retardant.
 What more could you ask for?
 Performance wool isn’t like the itchy blanket wool of the past – it’s thin and brushed, and super soft to the touch like cotton.
 Honestly, most of what we brought was wool, and we found that wool clothing was perfect for backpacking in South America.
 Here’s what we brought:

 - Travel Sweatpants: I’m so glad I brought along comfy sweatpants.
 There’s nothing to make you feel cozy and happy than changing into warm sweatpants or PJs at the end of a long exhausting day!
-This pair of ExOfficio travel lounge pants is lightweight and rolls up small, unlike the usual bulk of fleece sweatpants.
+My pair of ExOfficio travel lounge pants is lightweight and rolls up small, unlike the usual bulk of fleece sweatpants.
 And as a HUGE bonus, they’re coated with Permethrin, a long-lasting bug repellent that adheres to clothing, so I’m protected from bug bites while I wear them!
-This makes them perfect for sleeping in areas with mosquitoes or no-see-ums and even lounging around bungalows and hammocks without having to worry about bug bites.
+This makes them perfect for sleeping in areas with mosquitoes or no-see-ums and even lounging around bungalows and hammocks (like we did in Minca, Colombia) without having to worry about bug bites.

-- Outlier Shorts (for men): Jeremy picked up a pair of these shorts to double as both his warm weather daily clothing item, and his swimsuit.
+- Outlier Shorts (only for men): Jeremy picked up a pair of these shorts to double as both his warm weather daily clothing item, and his swimsuit.
 They’re expensive, but they’re a 2-for-1, and they work great!
 They dry in a ridiculously short period of time, making them perfect for hopping in and out of waterfalls, rivers, and the ocean and then resuming your normal travel activities.
-They never got dirty or wrinkly and always looked fashionable.
+They never got dirty or wrinkly and always looked fashionable, whether canyoning or waterfall rappelling.
 Honestly, I’m incredibly jealous that this company doesn’t make women’s clothing.

-- Packable Down Jackets (His & Hers): We didn’t need big bulky jackets for South America.
-These super lightweight packable down jackets are insanely warm and insulating – plus, they pack into teeny tiny little balls to stuff into our backpacks when they aren’t needed.
-In the coldest of the cold places in South America (like chilly Cusco, Peru!) we added a sweater (made out of alpaca, of course, because when in Peru ...) and some cheap gloves and felt perfectly warm.
+- Packable Down Jackets (His & Hers): We didn’t want big bulky jackets for backpacking in South America.
+So we picked up super lightweight packable down jackets that are insanely warm and insulating and pack into teeny tiny little balls to stuff into our backpacks when they aren’t needed!
+In the coldest of the cold places in South America (like chilly Cusco, Peru) we added a sweater (made out of alpaca, of course, because when in Peru ...), a hat, and some cheap gloves and felt perfectly warm.

 - Ultra-Light Rain Jackets (His & Hers): It rained quite a bit while we were in South America.
-We didn’t bring an umbrella, but we did bring these fantastic rain jackets (and their rain pant counterparts, which we didn’t wear as often).
-They’re ultralight and pack down into nothing, just like our down jackets, so together they’re the perfect layerable & warm waterproof jacket.
-They jackets are super waterproof whether we’re in a downpour or snowboarding!
+We didn’t bring an umbrella, but we did bring these fantastic rain jackets (and their corresponding his & hers rain pants, which we didn’t wear as often).
+They’re ultralight and pack down into nothing, just like our down jackets, so when we put them together they’re the perfect layerable & warm waterproof outfit.
+The Marmot Precip jackets are super waterproof whether we’re in a downpour or snowboarding, and they’ve become a must-bring on every hike (especially in rainy, wet cloud forests like the Valle de Cocora)!

 - Hiking Pants (His & Hers): Hiking in South America is not like hiking in the United States, as we found out several times (in Colombia, Ecuador, and Peru … twice.)
 We needed hiking pants that were up to the task of handling mud, rain, gravel, sand, and jungle, with a lot of butt-sliding and knee-hitting – AND that were comfortable enough to actually hike in.
 Normally I wear leggings to hike, but you can’t butt-slide and knee-hit properly in them.
 Luckily, our hiking pants were designed with technical hiking in mind and were perfectly suitable for our needs!